 Next, Explore Email Plugins for WordPress

-Behind every successful WordPress website, there are multiple email plugins enabling you to reach your marketing goals.
+Behind every successful WordPress website, multiple email plugins are enabling you to reach your marketing goals.

 We’ve carefully selected a list of the top email plugins that can help grow your email list, improve deliverability, and send notifications to help you stay on top of everything.